The Basics of B2B Sales Collateral You Need to Know

 Sales collaterals include a narrow set of materials such as product videos, brochures, customer testimonials etc. that can be personalized for prospects during email campaigns and meetings ensuring a higher conversion rate.

-The Different B2B Sales Collateral Examples
+The Different types of Sales Collateral with Examples

 1. Product Videos